Linear compressor: History

 The first market introduction of a linear compressor to compress refrigerant in a refrigerator was in 2001.

 Valved linear compressor

 The single piston linear compressor uses dynamic counterbalancing, where an auxiliary movable mass is flexibly attached to a movable piston assembly and to the stationary compressor casing using auxiliary mechanical springs with zero vibration export at minimum electrical power and current consumed by the motor.
 It is used in cryogenics.
+Linear compressors are used as they have fewer mechanical losses.

-Linear compressors are used in LG and Kenmore refrigerators.
+Linear compressors are made by LG and used in LG and Kenmore refrigerators.
+Linear compressors were also announced by Embraco.
 Compressors of this type have less noise, and are more energy efficient than conventional refrigerator compressors.
+The Embraco linear compressors are also claimed to be oil-free.
+In the 2010s and 2020s, multiple lawsuits in the United States alleged that the LG compressors had a high rate of failure or lack of expected cooling.
+As of 2024, there were settlements and ongoing cases.